March 2022

 February 2020

-A publication – a long time in the making – drops as a book early 2020.
+A publication – a long time in the making – drops as a book in March 2020.

 Brought into being with help from Sonia Yoon in the design and project management departments, and several other masters in the critical and editorial arenas.
 Description below.